datawire/ambassador-docs/docs/edge-stack/1.14/topics/using/dev-portal.md

   * `type`: Configure the items fed into search
     * `title-only` (default): only search over the names of DevPortal services and markdown pages
     * `all-content`: Search over openapi spec content and markdown page content.
+* `preserve_servers`: when set to `true`, configures the DevPortal to use server definitions from openAPI documents instead of implicitly building server definitions.

 Example: